sourabhkumar47/WallFusion/Readme.md

-# Mysplash
+# Wall-Fusion

-Mysplash is unofficial [Unsplash](https://unsplash.com/) client for android, allowing you to search for inspiration from over 3 million carefully selected photos in high quality and download them for free.
+Wall Fusion is unofficial [Unsplash](https://unsplash.com/) client for android, allowing you to search for inspiration from over 3 million carefully selected photos in high quality and download them for free.